vibhor-kansal/trello/README.md

     Try this url in your browser
-    You will see a button on the page saying "Show Card Tracking" By clicking the button you will be able to see all the cards on the kanban voard with their respective progress.
+    You will see a button on the page saying "Show Card Tracking" By clicking the button you will be able to see all the cards on the kanban board with their respective progress.